meg768/homebridge-my-tesla/README.md

 As for now, it is only intended for Swedish users...

-## To Do

-* Support motion sensors and remote controls if possible
-* Handle reboot or connection break of gateway

 ## Bugfixes/Updates
 * None so far

 ## Useful Links
 * Nothing yet